-Mercenary Rapportmoral blindness in open source as social media
+Mercenary Rapportmoral blindness in open source on social media

 This post is part of a series, Unsustainability at Scale.